-The Orton-Gillingham Approach has been rightfully described as language-based, multisensory, structured, sequential, cumulative, cognitive, and flexible.
-These characteristics can be easily amplified and extended as they are in the following attributes.
+The Orton-Gillingham Approach can be described as language-based, multisensory, structured, sequential, cumulative, cognitive, diagnostic, and prescriptive.

 Concepts are presented in logical order.
-Simple, foundational ideas are presented and mastered before complex ones.
+Simple, foundational ideas are presented and mastered before complex ones are addressed.

 Information and skills build on each other, so regular review ensures that previously studied lessons are not forgotten.
 Concepts are mastered and retained.

 Students begin to understand the logical patterns of language, and they are empowered to think through spelling and decoding challenges.
 Strategies are given and practiced so that students can exchange the insecurity of guessing for the ability to answer confidently.